Cryptococcosis: Signs and symptoms

-Cough, shortness of breath, chest pain and fever are seen when the lungs are infected, appearing like a pneumonia.
+Cough, shortness of breath, chest pain, and fever are seen when the lungs are infected, resembling pneumonia.
 There may also be feeling of tiredness.
-When the brain is infected, symptoms include headache, fever, neck pain, nausea and vomiting, light sensitivity, confusion or changes in behaviour.
-It can also affect other parts of the body including skin, eyes, bones and prostate.
+When the brain is infected, symptoms include headache, fever, neck pain, nausea and vomiting, light sensitivity, confusion, or changes in behaviour.
+It can also affect other parts of the body, including skin, eyes, bones, and prostate.
 In the skin, it may appear as several fluid-filled nodules with dead tissue.
-Depending on the site of infection, other features may include loss of vision, blurred vision, inability to move an eye and memory loss.
+Depending on the site of infection, other features may include loss of vision, blurred vision, inability to move an eye, and memory loss.

 Symptom onset is often sudden when lungs are infected and gradual over several weeks when the central nervous system is affected.

+Signs and symptoms of cryptococcal infection may be delayed in those with HIV or AIDS.
+A positive cryptococcal antigen test may precede symptoms by 3 weeks in those with HIV/AIDS.
+Others may have reactivation of latent cryptococcal disease years later.
+In those with HIV, approximately 50% of people have a fever, but fever is rare in previously healthy and immunocompetent people with cryptococcosis.

 Cause

-Cryptococcosis is a common opportunistic infection for AIDS, and is particularly common among people living with AIDS in Africa.
+Cryptococcosis is a common opportunistic infection for AIDS and is particularly common among people living with AIDS in Africa.
 Other conditions that pose an increased risk include certain malignancies (such as lymphoma), liver cirrhosis, organ transplants, and long-term corticosteroid therapy.

 Distribution is worldwide in soil.
 The prevalence of cryptococcosis has been increasing over the past 50 years for many reasons, including the increase in incidence of AIDS and the expanded use of immunosuppressive drugs.

 In humans, C. neoformans chiefly infects the skin, lungs, and central nervous system (causing meningitis).
-Less commonly it may affect other organs such as the eye or prostate.
+Less commonly, it may affect other organs such as the eye or prostate.

 Primary cutaneous cryptococcosis

-Primary cutaneous cryptococcosis (PCC) is a distinct clinical diagnosis separate from the secondary cutaneous cryptococcosis that is spread from systematic infection.
+Primary cutaneous cryptococcosis (PCC) is a distinct clinical diagnosis separate from the secondary cutaneous cryptococcosis that is spread by systemic infection.
 Males are more likely to develop the infection and a 2020 study showed that the sex bias may be due to a growth hormone, produced by C. neoformans called gibberellic acid (GA) that is upregulated by testosterone.
 The upper limbs account for a majority of infections.
 Isolates found in PCC include Cryptococcus neoformans (most common), Cryptococcus gattii, and Cryptococcus laurentii.
-Prognosis for PCC is generally good outside of disseminated infection.
+The prognosis for PCC is generally good outside of disseminated infection.

-Morphologic description of the lesions show umbilicated papules, nodules, and violaceous plaques that can mimic other cutaneous diseases like molluscum contagiosum and Kaposi's sarcoma.
-These lesions may be present months before other signs of system infection in patients with AIDS.
+Morphologic description of the lesions shows umbilicated papules, nodules, and violaceous plaques that can mimic other cutaneous diseases like molluscum contagiosum and Kaposi's sarcoma.
+These lesions may be present months before other signs of systemic infection in patients with AIDS.